Information Theory for Complex Systems Scientists: Information Estimators

 As a branch of pure mathematics, information theory is largely unconcerned with the practical, day-to-day realities of actually \textit{using} information theoretic measures.
 Pure mathematicians are generally quite happy to live in the land of beautiful abstraction, where measures like entropy, mutual information, and synergy can be formally defined and studied as objects in their own right.
 For scientists interested in information-theoretic analyses of real world systems, however, there is an immediate issue that presents itself: given a set of data, how does one go about actually estimating the required probabilities, entropies, and related quantities?
 This is an issue that many aspiring scientists rarely encounter: in most cases, the problems of estimating probabilities are handled ``under the hood" of various closed-form statistical tests.
 When attempting information-theoretic analysis, however, the questions of accurately estimating probabilities is much close to the surface, and care must be taken to ensure that the estimators being used are valid and their various limitations taken into account.

 In this section, we will discuss how to estimate entropies and mutual informations for discrete and continuous data.
 The discrete case is reasonably straightforward (although, as discussed in Sec. \ref{sec:fc_nets}, bias associated with finite size effects is a concern).
 The situation becomes more complex for continuous data.
 We will discuss parametric (Gaussian) estimators for continuous data, as well as briefly touching on non-parametric estimators using K-nearest neighbor graphs.
 Each one of these has its own strengths and weaknesses, and critical considerations should be made at the outset of an analysis about what approach is best.
+This section will not cover all possible families of information estimators: for example, there is a small, but growing field concerned with the problem of estimating information-theoretic dependencies between point processes in continuous time \cite{spinney_transfer_2017,shorten_estimating_2021,mijatovic_information-theoretic_2021,mijatovic_measuring_2022}, with application to processes such as spiking neurons and heart-rate.
+Similarly, the problem of estimating mutual information between mixtures of discrete and continuous variables is an area of research under active development \cite{ross_mutual_2014,gao_estimating_2017}.
+Finally, Bayesian estimators have been developed with many appealing properties \cite{wolpert_estimating_1995}.
+To those interested in these more niche applications, we refer to the aforementioned literature.